UK: High Speed 1

 High Speed Signaling

-On-board ERTMS systems in Europe
+ERTMS/TVM on-board systems in Europe

 Since 2004